 Mom always made her own homemade pie crust and made a pie filling using fresh, organic produce grown on our farm.
 She made just about every kind of pie you can imagine.
 A few of our favorites were her apple pie, rhubarb pie, pecan pie, and pumpkin pie.
 Each one was delicious in its own right.

-First I should tell you that you’ll need a 8-inch cast iron skillet to make Rustic Cast Iron Skillet Peach Pie.
+First I should tell you that you’ll need an 8-inch cast-iron skillet to make Rustic Cast Iron Skillet Peach Pie.
 You can use a smaller, or larger, cast iron skillet, but you will need to adjust your baking times accordingly.

 Start by rolling out the pie crust, then flip your cast iron skillet over on top of the dough (as seen in the picture above).
 Carefully flip both the skillet and dough over together and trim the excess dough from around the edge of the skillet.
 Save the excess dough to make a top crust.

 The filling for this pie consists of sliced peaches, minute tapioca (uncooked), cornstarch, sugar, salt, and ground cinnamon.

 Roll the excess pie dough into a ball then roll it out to the desired thickness.
 A standard lattice top works well on this pie, however, I used a heart-shaped cookie cutter to make a delightful top crust.